 - Distance from Calgary: 65 km

-- Directions from Bragg Creek: Take Hwy 22 South.
+Directions from Bragg Creek: Take Hwy 22 South.
 At the 3-way intersection, turn right onto Hwy 66.
 Continue on Hwy 66 for 18 kilometres.
 Elbow Falls parking lot will be on your left.
-If the winter gate is open, continue on for half a kilometre and park at Beaver Lodge on the left.

 Know Before You Go